Dollar To Naira Exchange Rate For 26th July 2024

 Dollar to naira exchange rate today black market (Aboki dollar rate):

-The exchange rate for a dollar to naira at Lagos Parallel Market (Black Market) players buy a dollar for N1590 and sell at N1595 on Thursday 25th July 2024, according to sources at Bureau De Change (BDC).
+The exchange rate for a dollar to naira at Lagos Parallel Market (Black Market) players buy a dollar for N1600 and sell at N1613 on Sunday 28th July 2024, according to sources at Bureau De Change (BDC).

 Please note that the Central Bank of Nigeria (CBN) does not recognize the parallel market (black market), as it has directed individuals who want to engage in Forex to approach their respective banks.